TestX9500/Hello-World/pull_request_template.md

 - [ ] I have ensured my commit message includes root cause and description of the fix.

-< *If defect describe root cause and description of fix* >
+< *If defect, describe root cause and description of fix* >

-- [ ] I have updated any documentation (HLD/DD/Test Plan) to reflect any changes in behavior.
+- [ ] I have updated any documentation (HLD/DD/Test Plan) to reflect any changes in behaviour.

 Note:  If applicable add JIRA ID